AztecProtocol/aztec-packages/docs/docs/aztec/TUTORIAL-TEMPLATE.md

 :::info Fast track
 Already familiar with ...?
 Jump to...
 <!-- AND / OR -->
 Don't want to read the docs?
-Install [beautifully packaged box which exemplifies this concept] [here]().
+Install [beautifully packaged box which exemplifies this concept] [here].
 :::

 ### Aims